Monash Art, Design & Architecture (MADA) Courtyards

 GLAS was commissioned by Monash University to create courtyard spaces between the new library and the architecture faculty, as well as to design a new courtyard for the Fine Arts workshops and studios at the Caulfield campus.
 The MADA Courtyards project was envisioned to provide highly flexible spaces that support teaching, events, and everyday social interaction.

 The design features a hard landscape with a soft edge.
 It is suitably flexible to accommodate all the briefed activities whilst still creating a sense of connection to nature through the planting of the terrace and the tree canopy.
 Furthermore, the manipulated topography creates a simple, robust definition which enables the courtyard to operate as a separate space from the adjacent movement corridors.
-The collaboration between GLAS and NMBW architects has created a seamless connection between internal and external space.
-This allows the students to spill out from the architecture workshops and studios into the external courtyard providing space for ‘making’, ‘learning’, and celebrations.

 Traditional Custodians